netdata/netdata/docs/Running-behind-apache.md

 ## Response compression

-If you plan to use Netdata exclusively via apache, you can gain some performance by preventing double compression of its output (Netdata compresses its response, apache re-compresses it) by editing `/etc/netdata/netdata.conf` and setting:
+If you plan to use Netdata exclusively via Apache, you can gain some performance by preventing double compression of its output (Netdata compresses its response, Apache re-compresses it) by editing `/etc/netdata/netdata.conf` and setting:

 ```
 [web]
     enable gzip compression = no
 ```

-Once you disable compression at Netdata (and restart it), please verify you receive compressed responses from apache (it is important to receive compressed responses - the charts will be more snappy).
+Once you disable compression at Netdata (and restart it), please verify you receive compressed responses from Apache (it is important to receive compressed responses - the charts will be more snappy).

 ## Limit direct access to Netdata